-- The analysis resulted in two main themes.
-These themes are: 1) Needs and Expectations and 2) - 182 Experiences.
-Each of the themes are described in turn below.
+The analysis resulted in two main themes.
+These themes are: (1) Needs and Expectations and (2) Experiences.
+Each of the themes is described in turn below.

-Needs and Expectations
+Needs and expectations

-The participants particularly highlighted that they were open, curious, and excited about the course, they were eager to learn more and widen their perspectives.
-Due to their multidisciplinary backgrounds the participants initially lacked a common conceptual foundation, and a common investigative approach and expressed a need for more in-depth theoretical knowledge.
+This main theme holds the following three sub themes; (1) Feeling open, curious and exited, (2) Need for a common conceptual foundation and (3) Need for in-depth theoretical knowledge and a common investigative approach.
+The participants particularly highlighted that they were open, curious and excited about the course, they were eager to learn more and widen their perspectives.
+Due to their multidisciplinary backgrounds, the participants initially lacked a common conceptual foundation, and a common investigative approach and expressed a need for more in-depth theoretical knowledge.